teltek/PumukitHardVideoEditorBundle/README.md

 # Video Editor Bundle

-Bundle based on [Symfony](http://symfony.com/) to work with the [PuMuKIT2 Video Platform](https://github.com/campusdomar/PuMuKIT2/blob/2.3.x/README.md).
+Bundle based on [Symfony](http://symfony.com/) to work with the [PuMuKIT Video Platform](https://github.com/campusdomar/PuMuKIT2/blob/2.3.x/README.md).

 This bundle provides a basic mono-stream video editor.
 Useful to create new multimedia objects from hard trimming operations.